metachris/RPIO/README.txt

-Visit http://pythonhosted.org/RPIO for a pretty, pythonic documentation.

-RPIO consists of two main parts:
+**Visit [pythonhosted.org/RPIO](http://pythonhosted.org/RPIO) for a pretty version of this documentation :)**

+RPIO is a Raspberry Pi GPIO toolbox:

 * **rpio**, a command-line multitool for inspecting and manipulating GPIOs
-* **RPIO.py**, a module which extends RPi.GPIO with interrupt handling and other good stuff
+* **RPIO.py**, a Python module which extends RPi.GPIO with interrupt handling and other good stuff

-The easiest way to install RPIO on a Raspberry Pi is either with `pip` or `easy_install`:
+The easiest way to install/update RPIO on a Raspberry Pi is either with `easy_install -U RPIO` or `pip install -U RPIO`:

-    $ sudo pip install -U RPIO
     $ sudo easy_install -U RPIO

 (The parameter '-U' will update RPIO if a newer version is available.)
 Another way to